IBM-Cloud/infracost-cloud-pricing-api/README.md

 ![Deployment overview](.github/assets/deployment_overview.png "Deployment overview")

-The pricing DB dump is downloaded from Infracost's API (requires an Infracost API key) as that simplifies the task of keeping prices up-to-date.
-We have created one job that you can run once a week to download the latest prices.
-This provides you with:
 1. **Fast updates**: our aim is to enable you to deploy this service in less than 15mins.
 Some cloud vendors paginates API calls to 100 resources at a time, and making too many requests result in errors; fetching prices directly from them takes more than an hour.
 2. **Complete updates**: We run [integration tests](https://github.com/infracost/infracost/actions) to ensure that the CLI is using the correct prices.
 In the past, there have been cases when cloud providers have tweaked their pricing API data that caused direct downloads to fail.
 With this method, we check the pricing data passes our integration tests before publishing them, and everyone automatically gets the entire up-to-date data.
 The aim is reduce the risk of failed or partial updates.